 The University provides prevention, counseling, and treatment services to students through the UAB Student Health and Wellness located at 1714 9th Avenue South.
-The clinic is open from 8:00 a.m. - 5:00 p.m.
-Monday - Friday, but is closed between noon and 1:00 p.m. daily.
-Detailed information about services and operating practices is located on the SHS website at www.uab.edu/studenthealth.
-Appointments may be scheduled by calling 205-934-3581.
+The clinic is open from 8:00 a.m. - 5:00

 MEDICAL CLEARANCE

 SHP students are required to receive medical clearance at the time of program admission.
 UAB Student Health and Wellness utilizes a secure web-based process for the storage of required documents accessed through BlazerNET.
 More information is available at the Student Health and Wellness website: www.uab.edu/students/health/medical-clearance/immunizations.